 The title itself is an acronym for "no name," speaking to the ways in which sex trafficking invisiblizes and brutalizes.

 So when we had the opportunity to speak with Bosworth about her experience working on Nona and how it prompted a deeper dive into humanitarian advocacy against sex trafficking, let's just say we were ready to take notes.
-And we were able to do so right when she was en route to receive an award at the Sun Valley Film Festival, which will be followed up with another honor at the Richmond International Film Festival later this month.
+And we were able to do so right when she was en route to receiving an award at the Sun Valley Film Festival, which will be followed up with another honor at the Richmond International Film Festival later this month.
 Nona was "born out of an idea between [Michael Polish] and myself from concept through to delivery" because "we felt a responsibility as artists to bring humanity to something that can be perceived as statistical in many ways," she tells MyDomaine.

 In fact, Bosworth believes that one of the reasons many people "don't know how to tackle" sex trafficking is because they don't know how to conceptualize it, something she hopes to dismantle a little with the personal story in Nona.
 So if you're eager to hear more from Bosworth and want to better understand the forces behind human sex trafficking in the U.S., including how to work against it, read through the breakdown of the basic players, statistics, and mechanisms involved below.